GameBoy/gameboy.github.io/consoles/advancesp.md

 * **Hispeedido HDMI-Out Add-on Board.** Using an additional board held in the top screen shell, this kit allows for micro-HDMI out from the top shell.
 This requires shell cuts and is only compatible with a specific set of backlight kits.
 	* Sold at [AliExpress](https://www.aliexpress.com/item/3256804448710425.html) and [Retro Game Repair Shop](https://retrogamerepairshop.com/products/game-boy-advance-sp-hdmi-out-kit?variant=41943098032300).

-* **Shell Note:** For the above kits, IPS-ready shells are available from multiple manufacturers.
-No shell modifications are required for the IPS panel to fit.
-[ExtremeRate Clear](https://www.amazon.com/Upgraded-eXtremeRate-Emerald-Replacement-Housing/dp/B09XB6QR9Q), [ExtremeRate Solid Colors](https://www.amazon.com/Upgraded-eXtremeRate-Replacement-Housing-Gameboy/dp/B09WMQKS2D), [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/gba-sp-shells/products/game-boy-advance-sp-ips-ready-housings-shells-no-cut), [AliExpress](https://www.aliexpress.com/item/3256802835054431.html).

 ## Consolizer Mods
 The portable Game Boy Advance SP can be converted to a TV connected console for HD game play.
 These are considered advanced mods.
 * **GBAHD** from [zwenergy](https://github.com/zwenergy/gbaHD).
 This project utilizes a Spartan Edge Accelerator FPGA development board and outputs scaled 720p or 1080p image out of the onboard micro-HDMI.
 The repo lists information for manual wiring.
 	* [Mancloud](https://github.com/gbaHD/GBAHD-Shield) has a shield design that allows for a more streamlined build.
 A matching shell from [jotheripper](https://www.printables.com/model/145881-gba-sp-case-for-manclouds-gbahd-shield) is also available to print.
 A complete kit is sold by [Retro Upgrades UK](https://www.retroupgrades.co.uk/product/gbahd-shield/) without the shell.
-* GBHD Advance SP from [GameBox Systems](https://gamebox.systems/product-category/gameboy/).
+* **GBHD Advance SP** from [GameBox Systems](https://gamebox.systems/product-category/gameboy/).
 Utilizing a custom FPGA board, this kit can be purchased as a DIY parts kit or fully assembled.

 ## Battery and Charge Mods
 * **Replacement Batteries**.
 Note many replacement batteries have misleading or completely false capacity ratings.
 Below have been tested and confirmed.